(a FLIB er sept)

 For ophthalmic intravitreal injection only.
 Using aseptic technique, remove entire contents of vial using a 5 micron, 19-gauge 11/2 inch filter needle (supplied) attached to a 1 mL syringe (supplied); keep the needle bevel submerged to avoid introducing excess air.
 Draw plunger rod back to completely empty the filter needle, then remove and discard filter needle and replace with a sterile 30-gauge 1/2 inch needle (supplied) for intravitreal injection procedure (do not use filter needle for intravitreal injection).
 Expel air bubbles and slowly depress plunger to expel excess medication (plunger tip should align with the 0.05 mL marking on syringe).
 The intravitreal injection should be performed under controlled aseptic conditions, which include surgical hand disinfection and the use of sterile gloves, a sterile drape, and a sterile eyelid speculum (or equivalent).
 Adequate anesthesia and a topical broad-spectrum antimicrobial agent should be administered prior to the procedure.

 Store refrigerated at 2°C to 8°C (36°F to 46°F).
 Do not freeze.
 Protect from light.
 Store in original container prior to use.
 Discard unused product.
-The Canadian labeling indicates that prior to usage, the unopened vial may be stored at room temperature (25°C) for up to 24 hours.

 There are no known significant interactions.